Strictly atomic modules in definable categories: Strictly atomic modules

-Definable categories do not, in general, have enough finitely presented objects (those which do are exactly the finitely presentable categories with products), indeed they may have $0$ as the only finitely presented object \cite[18.1.1]{PreNBK} but the property above - which, \cite[1.2.7]{PreNBK}, is a property of finitely presented modules - does generalise.
-Indeed, it will be the strictly ${\cal D}$-atomic modules, defined below, that are the next best thing to finitely presented objects in definable categories.
-Makkai \cite[4.4]{Makk} proved that there is a $\varinjlim$-generating set of these in every definable category.
-In fact, his result is more general in two directions: it includes infinitary versions (which allow infinitary pp formulas and infinite tuples of elements) and his results apply in general categories of models of regular theories.
-We will come back to his result but now we consider the following concept equivalent to being strictly ML.
+Definable categories do not, in general, have enough finitely presented objects (those which do are exactly the locally finitely presented categories with products), indeed they may have $0$ as the only finitely presented object \cite[18.1.1]{PreNBK} but the property above - which, \cite[1.2.7]{PreNBK}, is a property of finitely presented modules - does generalise.
+Indeed, it will be the strictly ${\cal D}$-atomic modules, defined below and generalising the strictly Mittag-Leffler modules, that are the next best thing to finitely presented objects in definable categories.
+Makkai \cite[4.1]{MakkTop}, \cite[4.4]{Makk} proved that there is a $\varinjlim$-generating set of these in every definable category.
+In fact, his result in \cite{Makk} is more general in two directions: it includes infinitary versions (which allow infinitary pp formulas and infinite tuples of elements) and his results apply in general categories of models of regular theories (see \cite{Butz} for these).
+We will come back to his result but now we consider the following property equivalent to being strictly ML.

-An epimorphism $f:N\to M$ is {\bf locally split} if, for every tuple $\overline{a}$ from $M$ there is a `local section', that is a morphism $g:M \to N$ such that $gf\overline{a} = \overline{a}$.
+An epimorphism $f:N\to M$ is {\bf locally split} if, for every tuple $\overline{a}$ from $M$ there is a `local section', that is a morphism $g:M \to N$ such that $fg\overline{a} = \overline{a}$.
 A module is {\bf locally pure-projective} \cite{Azu} if every pure epimorphism to it locally splits.

 \begin{prop} (\cite[Thm.~5]{Azu}) A module is strictly Mittag-Leffler iff it is locally pure-projective. \end{prop}